nelson-lang/nelson/README.md

 - `OpenMP` and `SIMD` extensions used.

+- 2D and 3D plotting with high-level plot commands.

 - Parallel Computing Module.

 - Fast Fourrier Transformation functions based on FFTW and MKL wrapper.